-The CNA values during the substorms studied here peaked between 0.5 and 1.0 dB (Figure 4), which is between the longterm average CNA including the quiet times (CNA mainly below 0.5 dB, Kavanagh et al., 2004) and the absorption values related to geomagnetic storms driven by coronal mass ejection (CME) sub-structures, sheath and ejecta (CNA values typically

-- around 1 dB, Kilpua et al., 2020).
+The CNA values during the substorms studied here peaked between 0.5 and 1.0 dB (Fig. 4), which is between the longterm average CNA including the quiet times (CNA mainly below 0.5 dB, Kavanagh et al., 2004) and the absorption values related to geomagnetic storms driven by coronal mass ejection (CME) sub-structures, sheaths, and ejecta (CNA values typically around 1 dB, Kilpua et al., 2020).
 An earlier study on HSS-driven substorms reported CNA levels of 1-2 dB (Grandin et al., 2017).
 Thus, CNA values tend to increase with increasing magnetic activity on average.
-In agreement with the previous studies, we show a linear relationship between the magnetic disturbances and the CNA values (Figure 3).
-We also find a similar level of correlation between the two parameters, although we only examine substorm events without including the quiet time values.
-Some obvious departures from the linearity, as also pointed out by Kavanagh et al. (2004), were related to the high/low activ- - 355 ity values.
+In agreement with the previous studies, we show a linear relationship between the magnetic disturbances and the CNA values (Fig. 3).
+We also find a similar level of correlation between the two parameters, although we only examine substorm events without including the quiet-time values.
+Some obvious departures from the linearity, as also pointed out by Kavanagh et al. (2004), were related to the high-/lowactivity values.
 The saturation of the absorption when the IL deflection grows beyond -800 nT leads to poor correlation.
-Another poorly-correlated substorm group is the isolated, less intense, and short-lived events, which do not typically cause strong CNA.
-Hence, the short lifetime and weak D region ionisation imply that these events will have a minor impact on the atmospheric chemistry.
-Compound and multi-night substorms will, however, be significant contributors to the direct production and HO_X and NO_X radicals in the atmosphere.
-Although some of the nights during multi-night substorm events can have mild IL in- - 360 dices, the corresponding absorption values may still be significant.
-These findings emphasise the atmospheric influence of the compound and multi-night substorm events, which may explain why the global geomagnetic activity indices serve us so well as energetic particle precipitation proxies, despite their poor temporal and spatial resolution.
+Another poorly correlated substorm group is the isolated, less intense, and short-lived events, which do not typically cause strong CNA.
+Hence, the short lifetime and weak D-region ionization imply that these events will have a minor impact on the atmospheric chemistry.
+Compound and multi-night substorms will, however, be significant contributors to the direct production and $HO_X$ and $NO_X$ radicals in the atmosphere, as was already shown by Seppälä et al. (2015).
+Although some of the nights during multi-night substorm events can have mild IL indices, the corresponding absorption values may still be significant.
+The atmospheric and climate models currently use Kp and Ap index-based proxies to describe the ionization rates due to energetic electron precipitation (Matthes et al., 2017).
+As the temporal resolution of these global indices is 3 h, a short-lived (less than 3 h) isolated substorm may only result in a minor magnetic variation with respect to its maximum magnetic deflection in electrojet index data (used in this study), which is available at 1 min resolution.
+Thus, the current energetic electron precipitation proxies are likely to only describe well the longer-lasting compound and multi-night-type substorm events.
+Our findings emphasize the atmospheric influence of the compound and multi-night substorm events, which may explain why the global geomagnetic activity indices serve us so well as energetic particle precipitation proxies, despite their poor temporal and spatial resolution.